hthr777-prog/ACDP-u-Protocol/ACDP-Root_One-Indivisible-Protocol.md

 # ACDP-Root – One-Indivisible-Definition Protocol
+Universal Edition v6.3
+© 2025 Michael Kenigsberg.
+All rights reserved.

+**Author & Copyright holder:**
+Michael Kenigsberg
+December 2025 · Israel

+This protocol (including its name, structure, terminology, taxonomy, and methodology)
+is the original intellectual property of Michael Kenigsberg and is protected by copyright.
+No use, distribution, modification, or creation of derivative works is permitted
+without explicit written permission from the author.

+Contact: hthr777@gmail.com

 (Minimal version – completely different goal from classic ACDP-Core)

 Use only when the user explicitly wants “the single most basic meaning that cannot be divided any further”.